daronphang/programming-resources/networking/networks.md

 ## Overlay network

-An overlay network is a virtual network that is built on top of an existing network infrastructure, called an underlay network.
+An overlay network is a virtual network that is built on top of an existing network infrastructure (underlay network).
 It enables the creation of a separate logical network that can facilitate communication and data transfer among nodes, regardless of their physical location or the underlying network they are connected to.
+It helps to create virtual IP spaces, encapsulate packets, and hides complexity from the physical network.

 By creating this virtual layer, overlay networks can enhance security, improve performance, and support new services and applications more efficiently.
 Also, new services or functions without needing to reconfigure an entire network design.